mskcc/mimsi/README.md

 ## License

 © 2018 Memorial Sloan Kettering Cancer Center.
 This program is free software: you may use, redistribute, and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 or later.
-See the [LICENSE.md](LICENSE.md) file for details
+See the [LICENSE](LICENSE) file for details